Basics of Mutual Funds

 Tracking the Performance of Mutual Funds

 Periodic monitoring of the performance of the mutual fund schemes you have invested in is important as it enables you to take timely decisions in case you need to convert or exit from the fund.
 There are useful tools which can help you to monitor your mutual fund investments.
 A Fund Managers Report (FMR) is one such valuable document published by Al Meezan.
 It is just like a performance report card that indicates the health of the scheme by enlisting details and performance of each of the schemes managed by us.
 It is usually published on a monthly basis.
+FMR is available on the website for investors to view or download.
+You should periodically refer to this document to keep track of your investments.
+Click here to read or download our Fund Managers Report.
+There are many websites and financial news sources that provide analysis and reviews of mutual fund schemes.
+These reports can be helpful in understanding the performance of a mutual fund and making informed investment decisions.

 Some Costs and Expenses Involved